maromatorio/Menshen/README.md

 # Menshen

-This app is designed to solve a personal annoyance - I live in an old New York brownstone with a [typical 4-wire intercom](https://www.intercom-parts.com/apartment-stations/) and a common front door.
+This app is designed to solve a personal annoyance - I live in an old New York apartment with a [typical 4-wire intercom](https://www.intercom-parts.com/apartment-stations/) and a shared front door at the street.
 I have a limited number of keys, so if I'm not in the apartment to buzz a guest/cleaning/delivery person inside, the only option is to give them my key.
-Because everyone seems to want weird names for projects like this, I called it [Menshen](https://en.wikipedia.org/wiki/Menshen), or door gods, which are divine guardians of doors and gates in Chinese folk religions, used to protect against evil influences or to encourage the entrance of positive ones.

 This app solves my problem by allowing a user to send a message via SMS (passcodes optional) to a [Twilio](https://www.twilio.com/) number, which in turn sends a request to an Amazon API Gateway endpoint that triggers a Lambda function.
 The Lambda function communicates via REST API with a [Particle Core](https://www.particle.io/) in my apartment, which uses an [attached relay](https://docs.particle.io/datasheets/particle-shields/#relay-shield) that's wired to my intercom to buzz my building's front door open.